 Using spray adhesives allows the installer to release the floor immediately for the other trades or for initial maintenance.
 Workers can use the floor fully within hours, instead of days, and without fear of irreversible damage to the floor.
 This was always a punch-list issue, installers say; an electrician’s ladder, for instance, would leave permanent dimples in the floor by displacing the traditional adhesives.

-“We were a little leery at first.”
+getting installer buy-in “We were a little leery at first.”

 Ben Lowery, vice president of operations at Cornerstone Commercial Flooring, says adopting the spray adhesive after a project was already in process wasn’t a complete leap of faith, having been impressed by the testing data.
 But still: